sangkilc/ICSE-2020-SV-Handbook/README.md

 Please join the following channels, as appropriate, ASAP.

 - `#sv-general` is the main form of communication among SVs and SV Chairs.
-Chairs will announce any changes to this document or other changes in procedures there
+Chairs will announce any changes to this document or other changes in procedures here
 - `#sv-pacific` is for online SVs in the Pacific shift.
+Use this during your shift for technical issues and questions.
 - `#sv-indian` is for online SVs in the Indian shift.
+Use this during your shift for technical issues and questions.
 - `#sv-atlantic` is for online SVs in the Atlantic shift.
+Use this during your shift for technical issues and questions.
 - `#sv-offline` is for offline SVs.
 - `#sv-cles` is for CLE SVs.
+- `green-room-[timeband]-[room] - e.g. green-room-atlantic-baekje - for the SVs and others working on sessions in that room during that time band.
+You will have access only to the green rooms in which you are working.
+Use these channels to communicate with the session chairs, presenters, and Live! team members.
-- `#room-baekje` is for SVs and the live team working on sessions in the Baekje room
+- `#room-baekje` is public and may be used by audience members in the Baekje room
-- `#room-goguryeo` is for SVs and the live team working on sessions in the Goguryeo room
+- `#room-goguryeo` is public and may be used by audience members in the Goguryeo room
-- `#room-silla` is for SVs and the live team working on sessions in the Silla room
+- `#room-silla` is public and may be used by audience members in the Silla room
 - `#help` is for attendees to use to ask for help in navigating ICSE
 - `#technical-support` is for attendees and others to ask technical questions